konzolaw/HEFITS/README.md

  ```bash
  git clone git@github.com:konzolaw/HeFits.git
  ```
-2. Install any necessary dependencies specified in the installation instructions.
+2. Dependencies.
-- Use Visual Basic/Install a DB eg PostgreSQL/MySQL and/or Ado.Net to connect
+    - Use Visual Basic
+    - **DBMS** - PostgreSQL
+    - Ado.Net + `Npgsql` (NuGet package).
-3. Run the app locally or deploy it to a server as needed.
+3. Run the app locally.

 ## Contributing

-Contributions to the HeFits app are welcome!
+Contributions to the **HeFits** app are welcome!
 If you would like to contribute, please fork the repository, make your changes, and submit a pull request.

 ## License
 This project is licensed under the MIT License.
 Refer to the [`license file`](LICENSE) for more information.